 The Office of Environmental Health and Safety (OEHS) administers the ergonomics program for the Los Angeles Unified School District.
 Ergonomics is the science of designing and arranging the physical work environment, or task, to fit the worker in a way that promotes human well-being.
 Repetitive stress injuries, such as muscular skeletal disorders, can occur in work environments that are not properly set up for the worker and their task.

 Click on each section below to explore information and resources on OEHS Ergonomics Program:

-By understanding basic ergonomic principals and engaging in a simple self-evaluation process, staff can avoid injuries.
-Three key principals to setting up and working safely at a workstation are:
+By understanding basic ergonomic principles and engaging in a simple self-evaluation process, staff can avoid injuries.
+Three key principles to setting up and working safely at a workstation are:

 - Establish neutral positions

 - While you work, from head to toe, your body should be positioned to avoid or minimize inflammation

 - Avoid static postures

 - Change tasks to avoid staying in the same position repeating the same movements all day, every day